cngrubham/NestQuest/README.md

 - birds by region endpoint
 - home page login modal
 - featured page
-- user sightings if not logged in redirect to log in
+- user profile if not logged in redirect to log in

 ## Stretch Goal